hassansin/hassansin.github.io/_posts/2017-05-07-implementing-websocket-protocol-in-go.markdown

 ## Closing Handshake

 Closing is done by sending a close frame with close status as payload.
 An optional close reason can be also sent in the payload.
-If client initiates the closing sequence,then the server should also send a close frame in response.
+If client initiates the closing sequence,then the server should also send a corresponding close frame in response.
 Finally the underlying TCP connection is closed.

 {% highlight go %}